 However, it’s critical to preserve the integrity of our parks, fortify stormwater management systems, and conserve precious resources.
 It’s time we address the significance of this role, particularly in enhancing the health of our watersheds.

 Under the purview of the Environmental Protection Agency (EPA), the regional offices monitor the health of watersheds with marked diligence.
-That’s because healthy watersheds function as vital lifelines to a number of ecosystems.
-Watershed management essentially involves the comprehensive monitoring of these watersheds to evaluate and maintain their health.
+That’s because healthy watersheds function as vital lifelines to several ecosystems.
+Watershed Watch essentially involves the comprehensive monitoring of these watersheds to evaluate and maintain their health.
 It’s a function that’s constantly under the EPA’s microscope, seen in frequent news features, undoubtedly highlighting its significance.

 However, it’s important to address that watershed management isn’t just a responsibility of the EPA.
 We, as citizens, also have a role in the protection and sustenance of our watersheds.
 It begins with understanding the necessity of healthy watershed systems, spreading the word, and taking constructive steps toward their preservation.
-We, as a society, are the custodians of our environment.
+We, as a society, are the custodians of our environment and healthy drinking water.

 It emphasizes the need for sound environmental policy implementation to secure these resources for future generations.
 The news continues to report instances of environmental degradation; we must combat this with effective watershed management.